freespace/icbm/Readme.md

 Finally, the last plist file containing 'info' is assumed to be the application's info.plist, from which bundle ID and version is extracted.

+Note that since `plistlib` can't read binary plists, the info plist should be text version, normally called YourApp-Info.plist.